Call our licensed agents toll free 844.855.0163

 This type of home insurance policy typically covers all 16 perils.
 However, it's still a pretty fair policy with reasonable premiums.
 Here are the coverages provided by HO-2 that HO-1 does not include:

-• Freezing of a plumbing, heating, air conditioning or automatic, fire-protective sprinkler system, or of a household appliance.
+- Freezing of a plumbing, heating, air conditioning or automatic, fire-protective sprinkler system, or household appliance.

 And the "Broad Form" isn't all that broad.
 The HO-2 is a "named peril" policy.
-That means any damage caused by events other than those listed on your policy typically won't be covered.
+Any damage caused by events other than those listed on your policy typically won't be covered.

 HO-3 Special Form